Kitchen Countertop Quick Guide: Pros and Cons of Every Option

 Cons of marble:

-• Often as expensive than granite and quartz
+- Often as expensive as granite and quartz

 Wood and Butcher Block